President Linda Fedrizzi-Williams

 - developing a New Media Program, which featured seven new courses

-- overseeing curriculum development, programmatic reviews and course scheduling across divisions
+- overseeing curriculum development, programmatic reviews and course scheduling across divisions, and

-- also serving as an associate professor of communication during her time at the school
+- serving as an associate professor of communications.

 Prior to working in higher education, Dr. Fedrizzi-Williams was the executive producer and morning show co-host on a popular radio station in the Hudson Valley region of N.Y.